Western Kentucky University: Athletics

 The Western Kentucky (WKU) athletic teams are called the Hilltoppers (men's) and Lady Toppers (women's).
 Their mascot is known as Big Red.
-The mascot has become one of the most popular characters in collegiate sports, even appearing in a series of ESPN promotions.
+The mascot has appeared in a series of ESPN promotions.
 The university is a member of the NCAA Division I ranks, primarily competing in the Conference USA (C-USA) since the 2014–15 academic year.
 The Hilltoppers and Lady Toppers previously competed in the Sun Belt Conference from 1982–83 to 2013–14; and in the Ohio Valley Conference (OVC) from 1948–49 to 1981–82.

-WKU competes in 16 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf and track & field; while women's sports include basketball, cross country, golf, soccer, softball, tennis, track & field and volleyball.
+WKU competes in 16 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, and track & field; while women's sports include basketball, cross country, golf, soccer, softball, tennis, track & field, and volleyball.

 Swimming

 The WKU swim team, before its suspension after the 2014–15 season, consistently placed in the top 5 in the Mid-Major National Rankings.
 In 2006 their men were undefeated in dual meets and were Sun Belt Conference Champions.
 The women won five consecutive championships from 2001 to 2005.
-In 2005, after 37 years as head coach, coach Bill Powell became an assistant coach, and holds record for being the second winningest coach in men's swimming in NCAA dual meet history.
+In 2005, after 37 years as head coach, coach Bill Powell became an assistant coach, and holds the record for being the second-winningest coach in men's swimming in NCAA dual meet history.

-In January 2015, former swimmer Colin Craig told police he had been assaulted and forced to drink alcohol, even though at the time he was too young to buy or drink alcohol.
-He also reported incidents of hazing at a house near campus.
-An investigation by police and school officials revealed numerous incidents of drug use and sexually charged hazing dating back to at least 2012.
-Powell's successor, Bruce Marchionda, was aware of this behavior and did nothing to prevent it, even though it violated university policies on hazing, sexual harassment and sexual misconduct.
-One swimmer was charged with possession of marijuana.
-On April 14, WKU officials announced the swimming and diving program would be suspended for five years due to what former school president Gary Ransdell called a "pervasive" and "intolerable" environment.
-The program's return after the suspension was placed in serious doubt after WKU officials canceled all funding for the swimming and diving program in 2018 as part of larger budget cuts to the athletic department.
-According to the Bowling Green Daily News, the program would likely not return in 2020 without "significant" outside donations.
+Following the Western Kentucky University swim team hazing scandal in 2015, which revealed incidents of hazing dating back to at least 2012, the university placed the entire program on a five-year suspension.
+However, as of 2024, the program has not been revived.

 Baseball

 The baseball team has enjoyed some success, winning the Sun Belt Conference tournament championship in 2009.
 In April 2010, the WKU baseball team defeated the University of Kentucky 24–8 in a game at Bowling Green Ballpark.
-The crowd of 6,183 was the largest crowd to ever attend a college baseball game in the Commonwealth of Kentucky.
+The crowd of 6,183 was the largest crowd to ever attend a WKU home baseball game.
+In 2025, WKU baseball celebrated "one of the best seasons in program history."
+The Hilltoppers finished with a 46–14 overall record, the second most wins in a season in program history.
+Their 46 wins finished one shy of the 1980 WKU Baseball team.
+WKU Baseball won the Conference-USA Championship, their first conference championship as a member of the CUSA.
+The team was also invited to the NCAA Tournament regionals, where they went 0–2 and their season ended with an 8–6 loss to Ole Miss.